 Protect Your Family During Tick Season

 Ticks can transmit bacteria and viruses that carry diseases such as Lyme disease and other tick-borne illnesses.
 The good news is that the risk of acquiring Lyme disease after a deer tick bite is low, even in a high-risk area.
-Our expert, Dr. Danielle Chierian, a pediatrician at Lurie Children's Primary Care Town & Country Pediatrics, explains how to stay safe this tick season.
+Our expert, Dr. Danielle Cherian, a pediatrician at Lurie Children's Primary Care Town & Country Pediatrics, explains how to stay safe this tick season.

 Tick Prevention